JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 # Azure Firewall Manager

-In this scenario, we want to be able to prevent access to web addresses not on the approved list.
+In this scenario, we want to be able to prevent access to web addresses not on the approved list, connect two virtual networks via peering and allow remote connectivity via RDP for the VM's created.

 # Technologies